OxfordRSE/gutenberg/docs/concepts.md

 ## Material repositories

 Gutenberg renders authored markdown learning material from one or more configured material repositories.
-Those repositories provide the underlying themes, courses, and sections that appear under `/material`.
+Those repositories provide the underlying course material and metadata that appear under `/material`.

 Gutenberg adds teaching tools on top of that material rather than replacing it.